The recruitment process can be a long and arduous task for any employer, but it’s extremely important and should not be taken lightly.

 Although employment history should be covered in the CV, particularly the last five years of employment, you can dig a little deeper during the interview.

-Asking candidates why they left their previous job, identifying any gaps in employment and highlighting any job-hopping is a great way to find out how reliable and committed these potential employees are.
+Asking candidates why they left their previous job, identifying any gaps in employment and highlighting any job-hopping is a great way of finding out how reliable and committed these potential employees are.

 Vague or completely irrelevant responses should cause concern and raise even more questions about whether this is the person for the job.